fernandochimi/scraping-github/README.md

 2. Run `make execute` to build and run the application
 3. Go! :rocket:

-PS: The file `api_env` is for environment values from the application.
-Contains the URL for api.

 ## `Makefile` tips
 * `make execute` - This command will execute the following commands:
 	* `sudo chown -R $(USER):$(USER) .` - Attribute permisions to this directory for manipulating files of project.